Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Policy Modification Experiments

-In Figure~\ref{fig: mod_systematic}, we provide a systematic comparison of our policy modification approach, labeled ``backup MPC," compared against directly constraining the policy using $C(\epsilon)$, labeled ``Naive Const.
-MPC."
-For $20$ repetitions and for $10$ choices of $\epsilon$, We execute $5$ trajectories under each approach (for a total of $100$ per $\epsilon$) and record the resulting policy error rate.
-As seen also in Figure~\ref{fig: mod_demo}, constraining the original policy does not improve the error rate even as $\epsilon$ is decreased.
-However, our approach is able to reduce the error rate, in fact, to roughly the warning system error rate of $\epsilon \beta$ (Corollary~\ref{cor: warning_error_rate}).
+Figure~\ref{fig: mod_systematic} provides a systematic comparison across $10$ $\epsilon$ values over $20$ data collection repetitions.
+For each repetition and $\epsilon$, we execute $25$ trajectories under each approach (totaling $500$ per $\epsilon$) and record the resulting policy error rate.
+While alternative methods show little to no improvement as $\epsilon$ decreases, our backup MPC consistently lowers the error rate.
+In fact, the modified policy approximately achieves the heuristic bound of $\epsilon \beta$ from Corollary~\ref{cor: warning_error_rate}.
 This heuristic assumes errors are predominantly caused by failing to alert, which is often reasonable since upon alert we switch to tracking historical safe data and should therefore fail rarely.
-As with the warning system, the user can use this heuristic and the current error rate estimate $\hat{\beta}$ to choose $\epsilon \leq \eta / \hat{\beta}$ to reduce the modified policy error rate to approximately $\eta$.
+Thus, we provide a heuristic safety guarantee that allows users to select $\epsilon$ to achieve a desired error rate $\eta$ for the modified policy: given estimated original error rate $\hat{\beta}$, take $\epsilon \leq \eta / \hat{\beta}$.